patters-match/pceadvance/README.md

 ## Advanced

 ### SRAM
-The first 8kByte of the GBA SRAM is the pce sram, this can be exchanged between other PC Engine emulators, I think you have to change MagicEngine's INI to old format.
-Use a "CD-ROM System" ROM to manage your PC Engine SRAMs, press Select to access the SRAM manager, the US version is encrypted, don't forget to decrypt it.
+The first 8KB of the GBA SRAM is the PC Engine SRAM, this can be exchanged between other PC Engine emulators, I think you have to change MagicEngine's INI to old format.
+Use a *CD-ROM System* ROM to manage your PC Engine SRAMs, press Select to access the SRAM manager.
+The US version is encrypted, don't forget to decrypt it.

 ### GameBoy Player
 To be able to check for the GameBoy Player one must display the GameBoy Player logo, the easiest way to get it is by